anuzzzzz/tech-pulse/README.md

 ## AI Tools Used

-**Claude (Anthropic)** - I used Claude throughout development for architecture decisions, debugging database connection issues, and generating boilerplate code.
-Specifically helped me figure out the Supabase pooler connection string format and Tailwind v4 syntax changes.

-**GPT-4o-mini (OpenAI)** - Powers the actual product.
-Each article gets sent to GPT-4o-mini with a prompt asking for a summary, sentiment score, and category.
-Also used for the "chat with article" feature.
+**Gemini & Claude Opus** - Used both for initial tech stack planning and architecture decisions.
+Compared different approaches (separate backend vs Next.js Server Actions, various database options, embedding strategies) and finalized the stack based on their recommendations.

+**Claude Sonnet** - Used as a coding assistant throughout implementation.
+Helped me debug a tricky Supabase connection pooler issue (was using wrong port), figure out Tailwind v4's new syntax, and understand Vercel AI SDK's streaming API.
+I drove the implementation and wrote the core logic, used Claude to speed up development and troubleshoot.

+**GPT-4o-mini** - Powers the product itself.
+Generates summaries, sentiment scores, and handles the chat feature.

-**text-embedding-3-small (OpenAI)** - Generates the vector embeddings for semantic search.
+**text-embedding-3-small** - Generates vector embeddings for semantic search.

 ---

 ## What I'd Build Next

-If I had more time:
+With more time:

-- **Better error handling** - Right now if OpenAI rate limits us, the cron job just fails silently.
-Should add retries and alerting.
+- **Actually send the email digests** - The subscribe form collects emails but doesn't send anything yet.
+Would set up daily/weekly sends with Resend.
 - **Source diversity** - Only pulling from HN right now.
 Would add TechCrunch, Ars Technica, maybe Reddit.
-Each source would need its own parser.
+Each source needs its own parser.
+- **Better error handling** - If OpenAI rate limits, the cron just fails silently.
+Should add retries and alerting.

-- **User accounts** - Let people save articles, customize their feed, set up alerts for specific topics.
+- **User accounts** - Save articles, customize feed, set up topic alerts.

-- **Email digest** - The subscribe form collects emails but doesn't send anything yet.
-Would set up a daily/weekly digest with Resend or similar.

-- **Better mobile experience** - It works on mobile but the chat modal is clunky.
-Would make it a slide-up sheet instead.

 ---